-4. Remove imperfections with the healing brush
+4. Get even more control with the brush tool

-About the healing brush
+About the brush tool

 French photographer and Instagramer, Flora Metayer draws inspiration from her city and the diversity she finds there.
 Flora’s modern reflection of street culture and urban trends has found favour with brands like Adidas, Nikon, Coca-Cola, Google, Nike, Reebok and many more.

 Photography has given Flora a new way of looking and, by teaching her to observe and understand it, helped her rediscover her home city.
 She’d like to show you how, with Lightroom CC, you can see the place you call home in a new light.

 See more of Flora’s Stories

 Making an impact with colour